<edit: updated with the changes in the SPC-1 price/performance lineup as of 3/27/2015, fixed some typos>

 What do the results show?

-As submitted, the EF560 is #2 in the absolute Price-Performance ranking, behind an all-DRAM array.
-Interestingly, once adjusted for latency around 500 microseconds, the price/performance of the EF560 is far ahead of anything else on the chart (plus, DRAM arrays are severely limited when it comes to capacity scalability).
+As submitted, the EF560 is #3 in the absolute Price-Performance ranking.
+Interestingly, once adjusted for latency around 500 microseconds at list prices (to keep a level playing field), the price/performance of the EF560 is far better than anything else on the chart.

-Another interesting observation is the effects of longer path length on some platforms – for instance, Dell’s lowest reported latency is 0.72ms at a mere 10,599.32 SPC-1 IOPS.
+Another interesting observation is the effects of longer path length on some platforms – for instance, Dell’s lowest reported latency is 0.70ms at a mere 11,249.97 SPC-1 IOPS.
 Clearly, that is not a system geared towards high performance at very low latency.
+In addition, the response time for the submitted max SPC-1 IOPS for the Dell system is 4.83ms, firmly in the “nobody cares” category for all-flash systems (sorry guys).

 Clearly we are doing something right